bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 The steps necessary to build a simple Web API that returns the string “Hello World” on every incoming `GET` request.
 The program should return the string every time a request comes into the root route ("/").
 For now, you don't need to code along, just read through the steps.

-To make things easier, we’ll use an existing repository as the base for our API.
-Later in the week, as we learn more about Node.js and Express, we’ll create an API from scratch.
+To make things easier, we'll use an existing repository as the base for our API.
+Later in the week, as we learn more about Node.js and Express, we'll create an API from scratch.

 To build our first API, we will: